coroutine-cfop/cfop/vulnerable-serenityos/README.md

 This address is needed to be entered in the browser input as to run the exploit.
 As a result of running the exploit, the name of the current user will be printed on screen three times (executing *execve("whoami")*).

+(In the Blackhat version of the exploit hown in screen.
+At this moment, we can navigate to the URL ```file:///cfop/Base/home/anon/exploitB.html```, a duck ASCII art is printed as well after the exploit).

 ## Notes on running the SerenityOS exploit
-Ladybird runs with ASLR disabled, and inside our supplied Docker container, so every user of this exploit will find the internal addresses to be valid - and thus the exploit to be working.
+Ladybird runs with ASLR disabled, and inside our supplied Docker container, so every user of this exploit will find the internal addresses to be valid - thus the exploit should be working.

-In case the exploit would not work (e.g., to port this exploit to a different ScyllaDB exploit or a different system), the address corresponding to execve() would need to be updated (see ```exploit.html```).
+In case the exploit would not work (e.g., to port this exploit to a different SerenityOS exploit or a different system), the address corresponding to execve() would need to be updated (see ```exploit.html```).

 Alternatively, it is possible to debug ladybird too:
 ```